aday651/probprog-finalproject/README.md

 ## Summary of project

-The goal of the project is to try and perform accurate uncertainity quantification for detecting whether users are trustworthy or not on a Bitcoin OTC platform.
+The goal of the project is to try and perform accurate uncertainity quantification for detecting whether users are trustworthy or not on a Bitcoin user platform.

 ## Data source

-The data comes from ratings between users on a Bitcoin OTC platform, and was obtained from the following [webpage](https://cs.stanford.edu/%7Esrijan/rev2/), which contains all the ratings between users in the network, and also some ground truth data.
+The data comes from ratings between users on a Bitcoin user platform, and was obtained from the following [webpage](https://cs.stanford.edu/%7Esrijan/rev2/), which contains all the ratings between users in the network, and also some ground truth data.
 A full description is given in the project writeup, with a shorter description available on the